Enter the Hotel

-FortRA ran the place, very well in fact with the omnipresent abilities not unalike to a god.
-Operations ran smoothly, localized construction and development continued under they’re guidance for years.
+Fortra ran the place, very well in fact with the omnipresent abilities not unalike to a god.
+Operations ran smoothly, localized construction and development continued under their guidance for years.

-By the beginning of the 1990’s no one knew the location of FortRA any longer.
-The Hotel had contorted itself under they’re designs, and in the end, FortRA became a myth of sorts.
+By the beginning of the 1990's no one knew the location of Fortra any longer.
+The Hotel had contorted itself under their designs, and in the end, Fortra became a myth of sorts.
 A deity beyond the realm of the common folk.

 The long lived Bartender Dhuraine began to hire Maintenance Staff to keep operations running smoothly and to quell the alterations that were becoming more and more absurd.